 Though their unique recipe is kept as a secret, we are told that those puffy pancakes are made of premium creamy Manuka honey from New Zealand, shipped butter from raw milk, and most important of all—no baking powder is added but only with fresh eggs are used for a softer, fluffier texture and richer aroma than usual.
 Guests can expect a diverse array of sweet toppings and sauces such as pancakes with cheese mousse and berry sauce, milk tea sauce and homemade granola to name a few.
 The brand also features savoury pancakes that complemented with salmon, avocado and mushroom cheese omelette.

-This popular Tokyo-originated restaurant boasts a special recipe of airy and soft recipe—the Kiseki pancakes are sure to satisfy even the most discerning pancake eaters.
-Using only the freshest and most authentic Japanese ingredients, such as premium maple-butter cream and Miyagi eggs, Flipper's features different sweet flavours from signature plain to green tea with red beans, and strawberry, blueberry with banana.
+This popular Tokyo-originated restaurant is best known for their airy, super fluffy Kiseki pancakes, which are crafted with a secret recipe to satisfy even the most discerning pancake eaters.
+Using only the freshest and most authentic Japanese ingredients, such as premium maple-butter cream and Miyagi eggs, Flipper's features an impressive selection of sweet flavours, ranging from signature plain to green tea with red beans, and strawberry, blueberry with banana.

-After having your sweet tooth satisfied (one of those might not be enough), a couple of savoury options like bacon and egg pancake, salmon and avocado pancake are also available.
+After having your sweet tooth satisfied (one of those might not be enough), treat yourself to savoury options like bacon and egg pancake, salmon and avocado pancake.
 Long queues are expected, but we just couldn’t find a better way to “flip” your mood with these lovely soufflé pancakes.

 Whether you are looking for fluffy soufflé pancakes, or stacks that topped with rich layers of fresh fruits and ice cream, Pan de Pain is the place to be.
 Run by chef Muse Leung, who takes inspiration from a number of pancake restaurants in Japan, we can find an enticing quality selection of sweet temptations there.